Diptiiverma/Cat_Breeds_detection_using_YOLOv8/README.md

 # 🐱 Cat Breeds Detection using YOLOv8

-This project is a deep learning–based object detection system that identifies and classifies different cat breeds from images using YOLOv8.
+This project is a deep learning–based object detection system that identifies and classifies different cat breeds from images and videos using YOLOv8.
 The model is trained on a custom dataset from Roboflow and can detect multiple cats and predict their breed in real time.

 ---